 Use content marketing as a tool to assist prospects learn more about your product.
 The same content will eventually pave the way to your pricing page.

 On an average your target audience takes seven different messages/interactions to respond to your message finally.
 Those seven interactions could come from your Tweets, emails, videos, webinars, or old trade shows.
 To increase these odds of getting a response, we suggest repurposing your content.
-One article may be repurposed into numerous tweets, presentations, on-stage lectures, audio, or video clips, documents, ebooks, etc. Each content format allows us to leverage an altogether different platform.
+One article may be repurposed into numerous tweets, presentations, on-stage lectures, audio, or video clips, documents, ebooks, etc. Each content format allows us to work with an altogether different platform.

 Email Template for Developer Outreach